vietanh85/hadoop-docker/README.md

 ## Build the images

-To build the images automatically, you can just simply run this command and `docker-compose` will take care of the rest:
+To automatically build the images, you can just simply run this command and `docker-compose` will take care of the rest:

 ```
 docker-compose -f docker-compose.build.yml build
 ```

-To check the build result, you can run `docker images`.
-You will see your new images there.
+To check the build result, you can run `docker images`, you will see your new images there.

 ## Start the containers